 Some regional trips are part of the summer short-term program; once you learn the ropes, take a few trip-lets of your own.
 The equally praised support staff can help you meet your extracurricular goals, whether to see a sumo match, visit Enoshima Island, find a doctor, or take a few lessons in traditional music.

-Spend an exquisite month in Tokyo and learn the Japanese language while you study Japanese society through the lens of Japanese Anime and Manga.
+Spend an exquisite month in Tokyo and learn the Japanese language while you study Japanese society through the lens of Japanese Pop Culture.
 Japanese young people have grown up with anime and manga deeply integrated into their lives and, now, business dealings.

 The first two weeks focus intensively on the Japanese language, through both linguistic activities in class and guided usage both within class and in the real world.
 The Japanese tea ceremony, calligraphy, and a day trip outside Tokyo are part of the curriculum.
 For most effective learning, students are tested at the beginning (to be placed in the correct level) and at the end (to measure achievement and provide a goal) of the language study.